 The following article provides an outline for Postgres Command-Line.
-The from-end from where you can interact with the database especially the PostgreSQL database are mainly categorized into two types Command- line interaction and graphical user interface interaction.
+The from-end from where you can interact with the database, especially the PostgreSQL database, is mainly categorized into two types: command-line interaction and graphical user interface interaction.
 Here we see about one such command-line terminal-based tool available in PostgreSQL for user-database interaction.
 Psql is the front-end tool that is based on the terminal.
-Hence, you can interact with your PostgreSQL database using the psql utility from your terminal itself easily and effectively.
+Hence, you can easily and effectively interact with your PostgreSQL database using the psql utility from your terminal itself.

 Whenever you download PostgreSQL, psql comes built-in it.
 You don’t need to take any efforts if you have Postgres installed on your machine.
 Here we will see how we can use psql as a command-line utility for PostgreSQL database interaction and some of the most basic commands you should know while dealing with PostgreSQL while using the command line.

 psql [options...] [databaseName [nameOfUser]]

 You can open your terminal and login to your shell user, and then for opening the psql command prompt, you can type the command in the above format where options, databaseName, and nameOfUser are optional arguments.

 - Options: There are many options available such as -a, -b, -c, -d, etc., that can be used to mention whether you want to echo the results, echo queries or specify other related information while connecting to the psql database.

 - databaseName: This is the name of the database you wish to connect to while entering the psql command prompt.
 By default, it is not mentioned; you will be connected to the database named Postgres if available in your database, which is the case most of the time or else template1 when Postgres is not present in your database system.

 - nameOfUser: You can log in to the psql prompt with a particular user by specifying that user’s name over here.